News & Notes:

 completed her bachelor's at IU and spent

-years as a Sales Manager at a Fortune 500
+her working years as a sales manager at a

-have been married 30 years and have a
+been married over 30 years and have a

 son.
 Toni enjoys gardening, traveling,